 - Only one server is required in the classroom.
-This server should compute the ratio of successfully delivered packets or PDR. - All groups are required to use the same frequency, spreading factor, and coding rate. - The average packet arrival rate is equal for all clients. - Draw the PDR as a function of the average arrival rate.
+This server should compute the ratio of successfully delivered packets or PDR. - All groups are required to use the same frequency, spreading factor, and coding rate. - The average packet arrival rate is equal for all clients.
+The delay between two packets is drawn uniformly in a predefined interval. - Draw the PDR as a function of the average arrival rate.
 Analyze your results. - What type of mathematical model enables to theoretically compute the PDR?
 Verify the obtained results.